MrUsefull/MrUsefull.github.io/content/posts/2023-10-17-monitoring-synology.md

 ## Install snmp_exporter and snmp.yml

 Choose the host you want to have polling your NAS for metrics and install the snmp_exporter and the generated snmb.yml file.
 There are instructions for this in the snmp_exporter git repo.
-I chose to write a quick ansible role for this.
-The ansible role may be worth another post on its own.
-Someday I may come back and add a link to that post.

-Until then, good luck!
-The install is an important part of the process!
+I've written [another post](https://colby.gg/posts/2023-10-18-deploying-snmp-exporter/) on how I deploy snmp_exporter with Ansible.

 ## Update prometheus config to scape snmp